Battlefield 6 Shatters Records with 7 Million Sales in First Three Days

 The European launch sales also surpassed EA Sports FC 26, making Battlefield 6 the top-selling game across the region during its release week.
 Compared to Battlefield V, the latest entry sold four times more copies at launch, demonstrating successful recovery from the previous title's lukewarm reception.

-Battlefield 6's success represents a franchise revival following the divisive reception to Battlefield 2042 and Battlefield V. EA DICE returned to a modern military setting while incorporating fan-requested features:
+Battlefield 6's success represents a franchise revival following the divisive reception to Battlefield 2042 and Battlefield V. The studios returned to a modern military setting while incorporating fan-requested features:

 - Class-based gameplay instead of Specialists system